GNCGenie/robot_dock/README.md

 Code for grabbing aruco targets with DOFBOT robotic arm

+# Requirements

-Python
+* Python
-NumPy
+* NumPy
-SciPy (For robotic arm control, optimize function used to numerically solve kinematics) OpenCV
+* SciPy (For robotic arm control, optimize function used to numerically solve kinematics)
+* OpenCV
-OpenCV-Contrib (Required for aruco Detection)
+* OpenCV-Contrib (Required for aruco Detection)